The Center for Court Innovation works to create a fair, effective, and humane justice system.

 The Center for Court Innovation provides hands-on, expert assistance to reformers around the world, including judges, attorneys, justice officials, community organizations, and others.
 Having launched dozens of innovative justice initiatives, we know firsthand the nuts-and-bolts of how to get a new project off the ground.
 Experts from the Center for Court Innovation are available to help plan, implement and evaluate new policies, practices, and technologies.
 Our assistance takes many forms, including help with analyzing data, facilitating planning sessions, and hosting site visits to our programs in the New York City area.Annual Report: 2021

 The Center for Court Innovation grew out of a single experiment, the Midtown Community Court, which was created in 1993 to address low-level offending around Times Square.
-The project’s success in reducing both crime and incarceration led the court’s planners, with the support of New York State’s chief judge, to establish the Center for Court Innovation to serve as an ongoing engine for justice reform in New York.
+The project’s success in reducing both crime and incarceration led the New York State Unified Court System to partner with the Fund for the City of New York to establish the Center for Court Innovation as an independent non-profit dedicated to justice reform.
 The Center’s founding director was John Feinblatt.
 From 2002 to 2020, Greg Berman served as director.
-Our current executive director is Courtney Bryan, and we also have an advisory board.
+Our current executive director is Courtney Bryan, and we also have a board of directors.